Geminga: Discovery and identification

 Despite the investment of a significant amount of observation time, the source remained unidentified through the COS-B era; their data did, however, rule out the claimed 59 second pulsation.
 Many claims were made about the source during this time, but its nature remained a mystery until the identification of a candidate source by the Einstein x-ray satellite, 1E 0630+178.
 The characteristics of the x-ray source were unique: large x-ray to optical luminosity, no radio emission detected by the sensitive VLA instrument, point-like emission in the Einstein imager and an estimated distance of approximately 100 pc, placing it within the Galaxy.
-An association between the gamma-ray and x-ray sources was not conclusively made until the ROSAT x-ray imager detected a 0.237 second pulsation, which was also seen in gamma rays by the EGRET instrument and retrospectively in the COS-B and SAS-2 data.
+An association between the gamma-ray and x-ray sources was not conclusively made until the ROSAT x-ray imager detected a 237 millisecond pulsation, which was also seen in gamma rays by the EGRET instrument and retrospectively in the COS-B and SAS-2 data.
 Geminga thus appeared to be the first example of a radio-quiet pulsar, and served as an illustration of the difficulty of associating gamma-ray emission with objects known at other wavelengths: some characteristic of the gamma-ray source, such as periodicity or variability, must be identified in candidate counterparts at other wavelengths in order to make the connection of their identity.

-Finally, this principle held true when radio emissions of matching 0.237 second periodicity were found at previously unsurveyed frequencies of 100 MHz and below.
+Finally, this principle held true when radio emissions of matching 237 millisecond periodicity were found at previously unsurveyed frequencies of 100 MHz and below.